LeonStansfield/TrafficSimulation/docs/readme.md

     * **`Pathfinder`**: A class that encapsulates the pathfinding logic.
 It uses the A* search algorithm on the Map's directed graph to find the shortest path (by road length) between any two intersections.

     * **`Quadtree`**: A Quadtree is used to spatially partition all vehicles in the simulation.
-This allows for highly efficient "look-ahead" queries for collision avoidance and junction checks.
-Instead of checking against every other vehicle, a vehicle only queries against those in its immediate vicinity.
+This allows for efficient spatial queries throughout the simulation.

     * **`Vehicle`**: Each Vehicle is an autonomous agent with randomized kinematic properties (max speed, acceleration, etc.) and a state machine (DRIVING, BRAKING, WAITING_JUNCTION).
 Vehicles respect the speed limits of the roads they are on, modulated by a randomized "speed factor" for realistic variation.